bugsee/fastlane-plugin-bugsee/README.md

 ## About bugsee

 Bugsee is free crash and bug reporting with video, network and logs.
 Sign up for a service at [https://www.bugsee.com](https://www.bugsee.com).
-This plugin implements fastlane action to upload debug symbol files to Bugsee servers.
+This plugin implements fastlane action to upload debug symbol (dSYM) files to Bugsee servers.

 ## Usage